m-xxi/m-xxi.github.io/src/themes/only-art-all-filter/templates/readme.md

 >	landing:True

-since each one will be show in a menu in the landing page
+since each one will be shown in a menu in the landing page

+## Template code

+in the .html templates we use in upper case python variables defined in src/config